wireapp/wire-server/docs/developer/api-versioning.md

 too old" exception, and gracefully shut down the new functionality.)

+### Open questions

+It will be interesting to develop a good flow for doing this given the concrete tooling that's in place: Should every API version get its own library, or just a source module?
+Where is the diff to be applied exactly?
+On the swagger?
+Or on the generated code?
+How do we make sure the old versions replaced with new versions that have not changed aren't in the way?

+For the user apps, the task here is to write (or construct) query function that picks a version and either succeeds or fails.
+In the context of federation, the task is to write handlers for all version (or a handler that can handle all versions).
+Inside this handler, when calling other backends as a client, it is not guaranteed that those backends can be called in the version the handler is operating under.

+In the simple cases, this can (probably?) be solved by writing version-oblivious query functions that intially are just aliases for the generated client functions, but are manually adjusted to being able to call other servers on all the supported versions.
+But it will be interesting to see where the hard cases happen, and if we'll see them when they do.

 ## Concerns and design alternatives

 ### Why not version every end-point separately?